djrandhawa15/Markdown-Project-Working/docs/5 - glossary/index.md

 | **Daily Notes** | Journal-style notes organized by date, often used to track daily activities, thoughts, and tasks. |
 | **Hub Notes** | Central notes that connect related concepts and serve as entry points to different areas of your knowledge base. |

-> [!TIP]
+!!! tip "Tip"
-> Bookmark this glossary for quick reference as you build your Obsidian workflow.
+    Bookmark this glossary for quick reference as you build your Obsidian workflow.
 Understanding these terms will help you communicate with the Obsidian community and implement knowledge management best practices.